Heretaunga Street

+Heretaunga Street ([hɛɾɛˈtaʉŋa]), Te Tiriti o Heretaunga, Heretaunga, is the main arterial road through Hastings, New Zealand.
+The street forms the heart of the Central Business District of Hastings City across six blocks numbered 100, 200, and 300 Blocks with the railway line dividing the blocks by East and West.
+The name Heretaunga is taken from the name of the Māori Land Block on which Hastings was established in 1873.

+The majority of buildings along Heretaunga Street were destroyed or damaged in the deadly 1931 Hawke's Bay earthquake.
+As a result the six City Centre blocks were rebuilt predominantly between the years 1931–1936 in the architectural styles of Stripped Classicism, Art Deco, and Spanish Mission Revival and now comprise a full historic streetscape in one of the longest contiguous retail high streets in New Zealand.

 Description

-It starts in Havelock North where it goes under the name Havelock Road, and runs for 2.3 km (1.43 Miles) until it officially goes by the name Heretaunga Street; it then runs for another 1.8 km until it stops at Russell Street where the railway line runs through the city and through the city's fountain.
+Heretaunga Street connects Hastings with Havelock North where it goes under the name Havelock Road, and runs for 2.3 km (1.43 Miles) until it officially goes by the name Heretaunga Street; it then runs for another 1.8 km until it stops at Russell Street where the railway line runs through the city and through the city's fountain.
 Then the street continues for another 120 m as a pedestrian mall, where the road is a large public footpath, tree garden and café seating area.
 Then, from Railway Road for another 1.56 km as Heretaunga Street.
-Then at the area known as Stortford Lodge, at a road called Maraekakaho Rd, a ring road then changes the name to Omahu Road, where it continues for another 6.75 km where it reaches State Highway 50 at a place called Omahu, hence the name of the street.
-In total Heretaunga Street runs for 12.75 km from Omahu near Flaxmere to Havelock North, but the road only runs for 3.7 km under its proper name.
+Then at the area known as Stortford Lodge, at a road called Maraekakaho Road, a ring road then changes the name to Omahu Road, where it continues for another 6.75 km where it reaches State Highway 50 at a place called Omahu, hence the name of the street.
+In total Heretaunga Street runs for 12.75 km from Omahu to Havelock North, but the road only runs for 3.7 km under its proper name.

 The road is mostly two lanes wide (one lane in each direction) and has a parking shoulders on either side.
 The legal road has an average width of approximately 19.2 m.

 The location where the road intersects with the railway line has for generations been regarded as the centrepiece of Hastings.
 It is here where the Hastings Clock Tower was built after the 1931 Hawke's Bay earthquake, and the short pedestrian mall is located here.
 The clock tower is registered as a Category I heritage building with Heritage New Zealand.
 A night market is held on Thursdays in the mall, organised by the Hastings City Business Association.